raman162/UofICS410FinalProject/docs/deidentifying-phi.md

 50 samples were taken from both the `positive_encounters.res` and `no_positive_encounters.res` file and manually verified to not contain PHI.
-After the verification, the sampled data was shared with the rest of the team so they can design the scripts to perform the topic mining and analysis.
-This was accomplished by utilizing the `deid_support/sample_res.rb`.
-The following commands ran were:
+After the verification, the sampled data was shared with the rest of the team so to create scripts that will perform the topic mining and analysis.
+This was accomplished by utilizing the `deid_support/sample_res.rb` and running the following commands:

 ```
 # sample res files per manual review